Print this topic

 We all experience a feeling of loneliness and social isolation in our lives at times.

-Loneliness and social isolation are two different issues, but they're often related.
+Loneliness and social isolation are 2 different issues, but they are often related.
 Both can have a negative impact on physical and mental health.

 Loneliness happens when you have a lack of connection or contact with other people.
 Sometimes, people can feel lonely without being socially isolated.
 For example, feeling lonely in a crowd of people.

 Social isolation is a lack of contact with your whānau (family), friends or community.
-It's also possible to be socially isolated and not feel lonely.
+It is also possible to be socially isolated and not feel lonely.
 For example, someone living on their own without feeling lonely.

-It isn't uncommon for older people to have feelings of loneliness and social isolation.
+It is common for older people to have feelings of loneliness and social isolation.

 Reasons for loneliness and social isolation